Discovering Symmetry Groups with Flow Matching: Introduction

-Our key contributions are to: \begin{itemize}[nosep,leftmargin=2em] \item formulate symmetry discovery as a flow matching problem on Lie groups to match the true data symmetries, \item provide a unified framework to discover continuous and discrete symmetries, including reflections via flow matching over the complex domain, \item identify the ``last-minute mode convergence'' phenomenon, causing near-zero vector fields for most timesteps, and introducing a novel time schedule for symmetry discovery. \end{itemize}
+Our key contributions are as follows: \begin{itemize}[nosep,leftmargin=2em] \item We propose a novel formulation of symmetry discovery as a flow matching problem on Lie groups, enabling the discovery of continuous, discrete, and partially observed symmetries. \item Extensive experiments on synthetic and real-world datasets demonstrate that \LieFlow can accurately discover underlying symmetry groups, achieve significant improvements over LieGAN \citep{yang2023generative} baseline in identifying discrete symmetries, \CR{and are robust under noisy approximate symmetry settings.} \item We identify a ``last-minute convergence'' phenomenon for discrete symmetries and propose a novel time scheduling method to address it. \end{itemize}